How To Plant Nelumbo Lotus

 - Gently add non-chlorinated water to a depth of 3″.
 Check frequently and add water as needed.
 When the plant is bigger more water may be added.

 - The pot should be placed in a sunny spot.
-Some like to put it into a pond but you may need to prop it up on bricks or cement blocks to maintain the water depth until the plant grows taller.
+Some like to put it into a pond but you may need to prop it up on bricks or cement blocks to maintain the water depth in the pot until the plant grows taller.

 - The first sign of growth will be small leaves floating on the water.
 These are called ‘coin’ leaves.
 As the plant grows the leaves become aerial leaves.
 If not using slow release fertilizer, you may begin fertilizing when the plant has produced 4 to 5 of these leaves.
 MiracleGrow is one brand.
 Use one tablespoon added directly to the water in the lotus pot every three weeks.